The Gag Is, 2020 Isn’t Ready For Keke Palmer

 “Keke is regular as hell.
 I’m really just your normal girl.
 I’m your normal friend, your sister, your cousin, your niece, your daughter,” she says, now crunching on crispy beef and lo mein.
 “I’m just your everyday chick, and I don’t try to be anything more than that.
 And whether people relate in that or detest that, or whether they get that or don’t get that, I’m just really trying to be true to me.”

-Jennifer Fisher Earrings; Jennifer Fisher Essential Ear Cuff, $90, available at JenniferFisherJewelry.com; Brandon Blackwood Mangolian Wool Coat, $1,850, available at BrandonBlackwood.com; Alexander Wang Cult Cropped Straight Grey Aged Jeans, $265, available at AlexanderWang.com; Alexander Wang Vanna Logo Ruched Leather Boots, $995, available at SaksFifthAvenue.com.
+Jennifer Fisher Earrings; Jennifer Fisher Essential Ear Cuff, $90 USD, available at JenniferFisherJewelry.com; Brandon Blackwood Mangolian Wool Coat, $1,850 USD, available at BrandonBlackwood.com; Alexander Wang Cult Cropped Straight Grey Aged Jeans, $265 USD, available at AlexanderWang.com; Alexander Wang Vanna Logo Ruched Leather Boots, $995 USD, available at SaksFifthAvenue.com.

 Palmer learned how to stay grounded as a child.
 Her parents moved their family from the Midwest to California so Keke — their second oldest daughter of their five children — could pursue acting (her mother, who manages her once admitted she only expected Keke to do a few commercials to help pay for college).
 They carefully curated her career, protecting her from the pitfalls of childhood fame, and made sure she didn’t let Hollywood get to her head by keeping her connected to her community.